 Most Common Issues

-The most frequent reported violations that the OCR investigates are:
+The most frequent reported violations OCR investigates are:

 - Impermissible uses and disclosures of protected health information